 How do you make grape jelly?

 - On day one you will prepare the fruit.
-It will then sit out overnight.

 - Add the liquid fruit pectin and bring the jelly to the gelling point.